yasinaydinnet/kb/notes/quotes.md

 ## Taking Action, Starting and Continuing Work

+> A year from now you will wish you had started today.
+(Karen Lamb)

 > I think that when it comes to writing books, you have to start before you think you’re ready, because you will always feel like you are never ready.
 I find that as you write the book, the road ahead becomes clearer; before that, the road ahead is just a distraction.
 (Stephen Harrigan)

 > Dude, sucking at something is the first step towards being sorta good at something.
 (Jake the Dog)